 Requirements for the A.B.
 Major in Psychology

 1. Introductory Psychology.
-Completion of PSY 101, AP credit, or equivalent transfer course.
+Completion of PSY 101, AP or IPC credit, or equivalent transfer course.

-Students who receive a score of 5 on the AP psychology test or a 7 on the IB psychology test will receive credit for PSY 101 and may not take it for credit at Duke.
-Students who receive a 4 on the AP or a 6 on the IB may choose to receive credit for PSY 101 or retake the course for credit at Duke in which case their AP/IB credit will be lost.
-Please note that students who receive AP/IB credit for Psychology 101 will need to complete a total of eleven courses in the major beyond Psychology 101.
-Thus, AP/IB credit allows you to place out of Psychology 101, but does not reduce the total number of courses you must take.
+Students who earn high enough scores on AP or IPC testing in psychology (see Trinity guidelines for AP and IPC credit) will receive credit for PSY 101.
+Please note that students who receive AP or IPC credit for Psychology 101 will need to complete a total of 11 courses in the major beyond Psychology 101.
+Thus, AP or IPC credit allows students to place out of Psychology 101, but does not reduce the total number of courses they must take.
 Students who do not have credit for PSY 101 should take this class as their first psychology class at Duke.

 2. Distribution Requirement.
-At least two Introductory/Survey courses.
-You must complete—
+At least two area survey courses.
+Students must complete:

 (a) At least one of the following: